 Policy reference: FA Guide 3.5.1 CCS - combined annual ATI, 4.9.3 Outcomes of new financial year assessments

-All FTB individuals, except single income support individuals and individuals who have already provided a new financial year estimate at the time of the assessment are contacted as part of the assessment process.
+All FTB instalment recipients, except single income support recipients and individuals who have already provided a new financial year estimate at the time of the assessment, are contacted as part of the NFYA process.

-Explanation: Single income support individuals are not contacted for an estimate of income because they are not subject to the income test and therefore receive the maximum rates of FTB Part A and FTB Part B.
+Explanation: Single income support recipients are not contacted as part of the FTB NFYA process because they are not subject to the FTB income test and therefore receive the maximum rates of FTB Part A and FTB Part B. They may be issued a NFYA letter if they are a CCS recipient.

 Last reviewed: